 Federal Loans: File a FAFSA at www.fafsa.gov The FAFSA is the application for Federal financial aid, and the Federal loans listed above are a part of that aid.

 Alternative (private education) loans: Apply directly through your lender of choice, generally on-line.
 Click here for more information and lender options.

 How much do I need to borrow?

-Our loan calculator can help you determine the amount you may need to borrow.
+Our Loan/Cost Estimator Tool can help you determine the amount you may need to borrow.